-The Primary Care Mental Health Practitioners within Student Advisory & Wellbeing are an important element of the mental health support we can provide to students at the university
+The Wellbeing: Mental Health team within the Wellbeing Department are an important element of the mental health support we can provide to students at the university

 What we do

-The Primary Care Mental Health Practitioners provide mental healthcare to students who require support in primary care.
-The team form (with the NHS GP surgery) a common point of entry for triage, assessment and referral (where needed) onto specialist mental health services.
+The Mental Health Practitioners provide mental healthcare to students who require support in primary care.
+The team form a common point of entry for triage, assessment and referral (where needed) onto specialist mental health services.